Croatia & the Adriatic Tour

 Day 6: Hvar sightseeing

 A day to explore the island!
-First stop of the day will be on the other side of the island in the little village of Vrboska, set on the World Heritage Listed Stari Grad Plain.
-Later we will visit a local winery to enjoy a light lunch accompanied by a tasting of the excellent local wines.
-Afterwards we will spend time exploring the pretty port of Jelsa.
-We return to Hvar along a spectacular ridge that forms the spine of the island.
-This incredibly scenic old mountain road is called the ‘lavender road’ as the steep mountainsides are covered with stone enclosed fields of lavender (lavender blooms on Hvar throughout the month of June).
-Your evening is at leisure in the delightful port of Hvar.
+First stop of the day will be on the other side of the island at the pretty port of Jelsa.
+Later we will visit a local vineyard to enjoy a tasting of the excellent local wines before driving along a spectacular ridge, past timeworn villages, along the spine of the island.
+This incredibly scenic old mountain road is called the ‘lavender road’ and the steep mountainsides are covered with stone enclosed fields of lavender (lavender blooms on Hvar throughout the month of June).
+Reaching the Bay of Milna, we have included a leisurely lunch in a charming restaurant with a terrace over the rocky shoreline.
+Later we return to the delightful port of Hvar to enjoy an evening at leisure.

 Day 7: Mostar in Bosnia-Herzegovina

 After a leisurely start we enjoy the drive down the entire length of Hvar Island to the port of Sucuraj, where we board a ferry and cross back to the mainland at Drvenik.
 We continueto Mostar in the country of Bosnia-Herzegovina.
 On arrival we will meet a local guide for a walking tour of this amazing town.
 Ravaged and smashed in the Balkans War, Mostar has now been lovingly rebuilt and the locals are intensely proud of their Stari Most (Old Bridge) – a curious humped back pedestrian bridge spanning the River Neretva – a reconstruction of the original 16th century Ottoman bridge.
 A place where adherents of Islam, Orthodoxy, Catholicism and Judaism have coexisted for centuries, this cultural melting pot makes a fascinating visit.
 Mosques and churches stand side by side with charming riverside terraced cafés and the occasional, bomb damaged, bullet pock-marked ruin.
 We stay here two nights.
 This evening we enjoy dinner in a local restaurant accompanied by local wines.